shorock/islandora_satis/README.md

 $ ./vendor/bin/satis build

 You can then symlink the output/ directory into your webroot, or upload it somewhere.
+I have it attached here as `docs/`, so it can be found through https://shorock.github.io/islandora_satis (GitHub Pages)